 Paris | France | 2,175,601 Inhabitants

-The City of Lights is known for being home to the Eiffel Tower, Notre Dame, the Louvre, and the Moulin Rouge among other French Landmarks and attractions.
+The City of Lights (other nickname city of love) is known for being home to the Eiffel Tower, Notre Dame, the Louvre, and the Moulin Rouge among other French Landmarks and attractions.
 It is one of the most visited cities in the world and among the most beautiful cities in Europe.

 Podgorica | Montenegro | 150,977 Inhabitans

 Previously known as Titograd (Facts about Montenegro).
 Podgorica is the largest city in Montenegro.
 Podgorica is not the most beautiful city we ever visit but is close to beautiful places like Stari Bar or Kotor.